Age of Apocalypse: Prequels

 Before the tenth anniversary, the Age of Apocalypse was considered a dead reality that no longer existed—a fact that was frequently mentioned by timeline escapees, such as Sugar Man and Blink.
 However, there were quite a few prequels written that took place before its destruction.

 By the Light told the story of Blink transporting the X-Men to the moon where they faced Apocalypse's new horseman of Death, Maximus the Mad.
 Sinister Bloodlines followed the return of a Brood-infected Christopher Summers (Corsair) to Earth and his reunion, after escaping the experimentations of Sinister and Dark Beast, with Scott and Alex.

 Blink was a four issue miniseries intended to reintroduce the Age of Apocalypse version of Blink as a teaser to the Exiles ongoing series.
 This story takes place prior to the "Age of Apocalypse" main events, but is largely set in the Negative Zone.
 Blink becomes lost in the Negative Zone after attempting to incite Blastaar towards war with Apocalypse and instead joins a rebellion against Blastaar alongside her lover, who turns out to be a de-evolved version of Annihilus.
 The last four pages of the final issue show Blink during the destruction of the Age of Apocalypse and becoming unhinged from time.

 X-Man, during its run, occasionally re-visited the Age of Apocalypse, both through time travel and flashbacks.
-X-Man #-1 shows Mr. Sinister releasing Nate from his growth vat as a child to check on his progress.
+X-Man #-1 shows Mister Sinister releasing Nate from his growth vat as a child to check on his progress.
 In the 1996 X-Man Annual, Sugar Man uses a variation on a time machine powered by Nate's psionic force to return to the early years of Apocalypse's rule where he hopes to take control himself.
 Nate follows and meets up with Forge, Magneto, Morph, and Mastermind, and is surprised to discover that Forge knew that he would be there because an older Nate Grey had time traveled and told Forge about his memories of this event.
 On the orders of this older Nate Grey, Forge forces the younger Nate to re-power the machine and return himself and Sugar Man to Earth-616.
 This leads to a rift between Forge and Magneto, who believed they should have allowed Nate to stay so that he could help them fight Apocalypse.
 Later, in X-Man #53 and #54, Nate, Jean Grey, and Cyclops run across a temporal rift that brings an infinite processing plant to Earth-616.